J.D., Santa Clara University School of Law, 2002

 Steve also has substantial internal investigative experience.
 Steve regularly conducts complex workplace investigations on behalf of public and private sector clients, including investigations of high-ranking public officials, as well as investigations that require compliance with the California Public Safety Officers’ and Firefighters’ Procedural Bill of Rights Acts.

-Steve was recently added to the panels of approved employment defense attorneys and investigators for the Employment Risk Management Authority (ERMA).
+Steve is on the panel of approved employment defense attorneys and investigators for the Employment Risk Management Authority (ERMA).
 ERMA is California’s first and foremost risk management authority created exclusively for public entities and includes more than 160 member agencies throughout the state.
-As an experienced workplace investigator and litigator, Steve is particularly suited to serve the needs of public sector clients and welcome the opportunity to discuss employment-related matters with authorized representatives of ERMA agencies.
+As an experienced workplace investigator and litigator, Steve is particularly suited to serve the needs of public sector clients and welcomes the opportunity to discuss employment-related matters with authorized representatives of ERMA agencies.